First-Timer’s Guide to the Faroe Islands (Travel Tips & FAQ)

 Best places to stay on the Faroe Islands

-However, we found that staying in Torshavn is not ideal for seeing all the places that we wanted to see.
+However, we found that staying in Torshavn is not ideal for seeing everything.
 So we opted for a self-drive trip and rented accommodations at several different locations.
 The main reason is that driving up and down will often mean that you spend 2-4hrs in the car each day, passing many of the same places every time.

 In addition, with just 100km/day mileage limit on your rental car, it’s inevitable that you’ll exceed this limit big way if you opt to drive up and down to Torshavn each day.

 Also, we noticed that accommodation gets cheaper the further you go from Torshavn, and so does the food at the restaurants.
-Just, once again, there isn’t that much available outside the city…
+However, once again, there isn’t that much available outside the city – see below.

-Here are some of the best places to stay for a self-drive road trip on the Faroe Islands:
+Here are some of the best places to stay for a self-drive road trip on the Faroe Islands (beyond Torshavn):

-• Klaksvik is the best base for exploring the northern islands, including Kalsoy.
+- Klaksvik is the best base for exploring the northern islands, including Kalsoy.
+However, accommodation options here are very limited.

-• Accommodation on Vagar island makes it easy to explore Vagar and take a day trip to Mykines.
+- Staying on Vagar Island makes it easy to explore Vagar and take a day trip to Mykines.
 It’s also close to the airport, so perfect if you arrive late or have to catch an early flight on the day of your departure.
+However, also here, there are just a few lodging options.

-• We also stayed on Suduroy island, but I’d only add it to your itinerary if you are staying in the Faroe Islands for more than a week.
+- We also stayed on Suduroy Island, but I would only add it to your itinerary if you have more than a week in the Faroe Islands and visit on a day tour.
+Finding a place to stay on that island is very difficult.

 LEARN MORE: Best Hotels in the Faroe Islands (complete guide!)